 This year's Pearls & Perils Teaching Conference will be held on Friday, May 15 from 8 am – 2:30 pm on Central Campus.

 Pearls & Perils is an all-day conference that focuses on teaching and learning issues.
 Sponsored by the Council on Teaching & Learning, the conference reflects the council's commitment to recognizing and fostering excellence in teaching at Salem State University.

-This year’s conference will feature three distinct session types:
+This year’s conference will feature 3 distinct session types:

-Presentations (20 minutes): provide an introduction to a teaching technique or learning strategy.
-Presentations will be clustered by theme (three in each session).
+- Presentations (20 minutes): provide an introduction to a teaching technique or learning strategy.
+Presentations will be clustered by theme (3 in each session).